Object-Centric Diffusion for Efficient Video Editing: Introduction

-We summarize our contributions as follows: \begin{itemize}[leftmargin=15pt,topsep=0pt,noitemsep] \item We analyze the cost and inefficiencies of recent inversion-based video editing methods, and suggest simple ways to considerably speed them up. \item We introduce Object-Centric Sampling, which separates diffusion sampling for the edited objects and background areas, limiting most denoising steps to the former to improve efficiency. \item We introduce Object-Centric 3D ToMe, which reduces number of cross-frame attention tokens by fusing redundant ones predominantly in background regions. \item We showcase the effectiveness of OCD by optimizing two recent video editing models, obtaining very fast editing speed without compromising fidelity. \end{itemize}
+We summarize our contributions as follows: \begin{itemize}[leftmargin=15pt,topsep=0pt,noitemsep] \item We analyze the cost and inefficiencies of recent inversion-based video editing methods, and suggest simple ways to considerably speed them up. \item We introduce Object-Centric Sampling, which separates diffusion sampling for the edited objects and background areas, limiting most denoising steps to the former to improve efficiency. \item We introduce Object-Centric ToMe, which reduces number of cross-frame attention tokens by encouraging their fusion in background regions. \item We showcase the effectiveness of OCD by optimizing two recent video editing models, obtaining very fast editing speed without compromising fidelity. \end{itemize}